Skip to Main Content

-How to Make a Killer Wedding Vision Board
+How to Make a Killer Wedding Mood Board

-Wedding editor confession: I don't have a Pinterest wedding vision board that I've been slowly curating (and culling) since I was 13.
-But for lovebirds fresh off of a proposal, it's essential to assemble a wedding mood board before you begin any other tasks on your wedding planning checklist to figure out exactly what you do and *don't* like.
-Nailing the right look and energy for your nuptials is key in defining the wedding you want, and there's truly no better way to make a game plan than to craft a collage of interesting elements and vibey visuals that you can refer back to as you plan and share with your vendors.
+Wedding editor confession: I don't have a Pinterest wedding mood board that I've been slowly curating (and culling) since I was 13.
+But for lovebirds fresh off a proposal, it's essential to assemble a wedding mood board before you begin any other planning tasks to figure out exactly what you do and *don't* like.
+Nailing the right look and energy for your nuptials is key to defining the wedding you want (so is our Style Quiz, BTW), and there's truly no better way to make a game plan than to craft a collage of interesting elements and vibey visuals that you can refer back to as you plan and share with your vendors.
 (Trust us, they'll appreciate it.)

-Whether you plan to go digital with a Pinterest wedding vision board or kick it old school with poster board, scissors, glue and the latest issue of The Knot Magazine (which is full of inspiration and practical ideas to get your creative wheels turning), assembling an aesthetic "getting married" vision board is so worth it.
-After you've pulled your ideas together, look for wedding vendors on The Knot Vendor Marketplace that match your wedding vibe and scope out some The Knot wedding website designs that suit your wedding theme.
+Whether you plan to go with a digital wedding vision board or kick it old school with a poster board, scissors, glue and the latest issue of The Knot Magazine (which is full of inspiration and practical ideas to get your creative wheels turning), assembling an aesthetic "getting married" vision board is so worth it.
+After you've pulled your ideas together, look for wedding vendors on The Knot Vendor Marketplace that match your desired aesthetic.

 What's a Wedding Vision Board or Wedding Mood Board?

 A vision board for a wedding is a collaged collection of wedding-related photos that depict elements, aesthetic touches and details that you'd like to replicate (or come close to replicating) at your own nuptials.
-A mood board for a wedding, on the other hand, might combine inspirational images that aren't necessarily wedding related, but emulate the mood or vibe that you're seeking to capture for your wedding.
-Do note that the terms "vision board" and "mood board" are somewhat used interchangeably, especially in the case of wedding photo boards, so you could combine the two definitions.
-For example, you could include images of tangible wedding elements as well as quotes, close ups of textures, architectural details and so on.
+A mood board for a wedding, on the other hand, might combine inspirational images that aren't necessarily wedding related, but emulate the mood or wedding vibe that you're seeking to capture for your wedding.
+Do note that the terms vision board and mood board are somewhat used interchangeably, especially in the case of wedding photo boards, so you could combine the two definitions.
+For example, you could include images of tangible wedding details as well as quotes, close ups of textures, architectural details and so on.

-Wedding inspiration boards are also super helpful when conveying your ideas to a team of expert wedding vendors, because you'll be asked frequently for examples of what you like.
-The phrase, "a picture is worth a thousand words" rings true here—it's one thing to describe what you envision for your wedding day, but real-life examples of what you're trying to achieve will eliminate confusion.
+Wedding inspiration boards are also super helpful when conveying your ideas to a team of wedding pros, because you'll be asked frequently for examples of what you like.
+The phrase, "a picture is worth a thousand words" rings true here—it's one thing to describe what you envision for your wedding day, but real-life examples of what you're trying to achieve will eliminate confusion and help your vendors bring everything to life.
+And once everyone has a firm starting point, you can move on to the rest of your wedding planning checklist.

 How to Make a Wedding Vision Board